All Episodes

 I mean, you're still way ahead of them.

-But you know, we give you a little extra bump if you were descended from slavery.
+But, you know, we give you a little extra bump if you were descended from slavery.

-It's insulting, it's racist.
+It's racist.

 Fuck you.

-For even trying that.
+Fuck you, California, for even trying that.

-By the way, I should tell you that some years ago, I blogged that the way to do reparations would be with some preferential funding for uh black Americans who want to spend one generation catching up educationally.
+By the way, I should tell you that some years ago, I blogged that the way to do reparations would be with some preferential funding for black Americans who want to spend one generation catching up educationally.

-Don't just give people a bunch of money that they don't know how to spend.
+Don't just give people a bunch of money that they don't know how to spend because poor people don't know how to handle money.

-If you saw give a poor person, I don't know, $100,000 for reparations.
+If you give a poor person, I don't know, $100,000 for reparations, how's that going to work out?

-So if we can spend one generation, and we'll put a time limit on it, we'll say, all right, for this generation, your ability to get into college and have it paid for by the by the government would be almost complete.
+So if we can spend one generation, and we'll put a time limit on it, we'll say, all right, for this generation, your ability to get into college and have it paid for by the government would be almost complete.

-We'll just take care of that for one generation, and then everybody's closer to even after that one generation, you say, all right, are we good now?
+And then everybody's closer to even after that one generation, you say, all right, are we good now?

 Because that would work for me.

-But uh it's gone too far.
+But it's gone too far.

 So I'm not okay with it.

-All right, well, we'll see if I get assassinated today for my opinions.
+Well, we'll see if I get assassinated today for my opinions.

-Um I know I should be more afraid, but I'm not.
+I know I should be more afraid, but I'm not.

-Um but I'm not.
+But I'm not.

 And I would hope that you are not either.

-I don't I don't do public events.
+I don't do public events.

-I think I told you that I stopped doing public events uh early in the Trump experience because I considered it too dangerous.
+I think I told you that I stopped doing public events early in the Trump experience because I considered it too dangerous.

 So just think about this.

-So I just won't do that, and I haven't done that for years now.
+And I haven't done that for years now.

 All right, everybody.